lblod/lpdc-management-service/test/data-integrity-validation/specific-data-issues-for-concept-snapshot-to-fix-from-production-data.md

 <https://ipdc.vlaanderen.be/id/conceptsnapshot/00215468-5567-41a0-8e3b-3eb3ef62c33f> <https://productencatalogus.data.vlaanderen.be/ns/ipdc-lpdc#yourEuropeCategory> <https://productencatalogus.data.vlaanderen.be/id/concept/YourEuropeCategorie/VerblijfOverlijden> .
 ```

-Running 'Load one concept versie and print quads' on this case gives:
+Running 'Load one concept snapshot and print quads' on this case gives:

 conclusions:
 - Thematic area is incorrectly saved as string, should be an iri => solved for all enums ...